It’s no secret that market segmentation can increase the engagement rates of emails, blog posts, and sales pages.

 Lenovo partnered with Neustar, implemented market segmentation, and created personalized banners on their homepage that increased click-through rates by 30% and conversions by 40%.

-Implement customer segmentation based on the following criteria
+Implement market segmentation based on the following criteria

 Email marketing segmentation and general market segmentation can be tricky because there are so many data points you can use.